What are Sub-users?

 - Limited: Permissions only to view and modify the forms you specify.

-Admin users can do anything the account owner can do.
-Limited Sub-users can be assigned one of three permission levels for each of your forms:
+Admin users always have full permissions, similar to the account owner.
+Limited users can be assigned one of three permission levels:

-- None: The Sub-user has no access to the form and it won't show in their form list.
+- None: The user has no access to the form and it won't show in their form list.

-- Read: The Sub-user can view the form and its results.
+- Read: The user can view the form and its results.

-- Read/Write: The Sub-user can view and modify the form and its results.
+- Read/Write: The user can view and modify the form and its results.

-Limited Sub-users with Read/Write permission on at least one form will have access to files on your account's "Files & Images" page.
+Limited users with Read/Write permission on at least one form will have access to files on your account's "Files & Images" page.

-The account owner's user (the username your account was created with) is separate from Sub-users.
-Settings for the account owner's user are on the account's "Profile" page.
+The account owner's user (the username your account was created with) is separate from sub-users.